tldr-pages/tldr/pages/linux/just-js.md

 # just

-> A V8 JavaScript runtime for Linux only.
+> A V8 JavaScript runtime for Linux.
 > More information: <https://github.com/just-js/just>.

 - Start a REPL (interactive shell):